-Department of Information Sciences Lis and Philip Turner Outstanding Student Paper/Project Awards
+Department of Information Science LIS and Philip Turner Outstanding Student Paper/Project Awards

-The Department Information Sciences (DIS) offers annual awards for Outstanding Student Paper and Outstanding Student Project.
+The Department of Information Science (IS) offers annual awards for Outstanding Student Paper and Outstanding Student Project.
 The winning entries each receive an award certificate and $100 at the UNT annual spring Honors Day event.
 The winning papers and projects will be posted on the IS web site and student paper bulletin board.
 Honorable mentions will also be recognized and their papers and projects posted.

-The student must be enrolled in the Department of Information Sciences Master’s Program during the calendar year of the award.
+The student must be enrolled in the Department of Information Science Master’s Program during the calendar year of the award.

 The paper or project must: